mkjanke/Fritzing-Parts/README.md

 # Fritzing-Parts
-Fritzing parts, modified or created
+Fritzing parts, modified or created by myself